TS552 - Measuring equipment Vevor - Free user manual and instructions

 - Remove the screw on the battery cover of the transmitter, then remove the battery cover, and then remove the battery.

-- Remove the screws on the back cover of the transmitter, and the remove the back cover.
-Replace the damaged fuse with a new the same ratings.
+- Remove the screws on the back cover of the transmitter, and then remove the back cover.
+Replace the damaged fuse with a new one of the same ratings.
 Reinstall the back cover and its screws.
 Then reinstall the battery, the battery cover, and the screw correctly.

 The transmitter uses one fuse whose ratings are: 500mA/600V, F action, ∅6.35X32mm.